cunger/escape-velocity/content/about.md

 Hi, I'm Christina, a professional **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.

-I particularly enjoy working with **complex legacy systems**.
+I focus on **Java backend** development for money, and Ada for fun.
+(Although I wouldn't mind swapping them.)

-I love digging through patchwork architecture grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.
+I particularly enjoy working with **complex legacy systems**, digging through patchwork architecture grown over years and decades, step by step understanding and taming systems that have seen better times but still provide value.

-I have a background in formal logic and a strong interest in digital signal processing and nuclear technology (fission and fusion).
+I have a background in formal logic and a strong interest in **software quality**, digital signal processing and nuclear technology (fission and fusion).

 In general, I strive in fast-paced, multidisciplinary settings and non-mainstream niches.